miklevin/MikeAtEleven.com/index.md

 Adi is homeschooled and going through a lot of similar experiences now as the rest of her generation.
 Her homeschool experience is suddenly no longer so unusual, and that's awesome.
-She's being raised in part on her YouTube heroes and we've been to the YouTube convention in Anaheim, CA a few years back before lockdown.
+She's being raised in-part by her YouTube heroes and we've been to the YouTube convention in Anaheim, CA a few years back before lockdown.
 She's now 10 and we'll be coning again this year, but this time there will be 2 adults and more time at Disney Land.
 Anyhoo, I digress.
 Let's talk to future Adi.

-Hi there kid.
+Hi there Kiddo!
 I already lost you I bet.
 Every time I try to teach you something you transition.
 I've got so much to show and teach and help you with in life, it's one of the most difficult things that I can't do it in "normal" talking format.
 However I get it.
 The other side is where you homeschool and you're here in the mountains of PA to relax and chill.

 At least when you're doing your YouTubing, it can be while you're actually tubing down the Delaware River like we did last week, or perhaps on the